softkave/fimidara-server-node/notes/now.md

 - [ ] maybe have a separate db for testing mongodataprovider and teardown after test or move away from data providers quickly
 - [ ] set multer limits and config
 - [ ] Send notification to the sender that the user has responded to their collaboration request
-- [ ] make organization ID not required for most APIs since it can be deduced from the tokens.
+- [ ] make workspace ID not required for most APIs since it can be deduced from the tokens.
 Remove it all together in the JS sdk.
 - [ ] ensure that all children data are deleted
 - [ ] set limits and file filter
 - [ ] should we gate who can see who's permissions
-- [ ] check that resources belong to the org in getResources
+- [ ] check that resources belong to the workspace in getResources
 - [ ] find all the places where server error is thrown and the error shouldn't be public and make them InternalError
-- [ ] change orgId in getFile to organizationId
 - [ ] swagger API
 - [ ] API compatibility layer between Igeeks and ours
-- [ ] use tags and update the names when org names or user names changes
+- [ ] use tags and update the names when workspace names or user names changes
 - [ ] add tag tests
 - [ ] client token name and description
 - [ ] free flowing tags
-- [ ] rename organization to workspace
+- [ ] rename workspace to workspace
-- [ ] implement 404 when not found
 - [ ] sort data by date by default
 - [ ] chage delete endpoints to use DELETE